andrejmoltok/MiniEmpire/README.md

         1. There are 2 towns: Rennton and Wrahill
         2. One of each industries (except for Oilrig, because there is not much water on the map)
+        3. You will need to fund your own Bank

 ### Screenshot